sf-wdi-24/modules/week-07-rails-continued/day-02/module-01/readme.md

 > If you are building your first Rails application, we recommend you do not use Devise.
 Devise requires a good understanding of the Rails Framework.
 In such cases, we advise you to start a simple authentication system from scratch. ... <a href="https://github.com/plataformatec/devise#starting-with-rails" target="_blank">[docs]</a>

-Today we're going to try and implement all this fantastic stuff from "scratch".

 ## Challenges

+Today we're going to implement our own auth setup using a combination of the challenges provided in this module and <a href="https://gist.github.com/eerwitt/b36db29a025366037925" target="_blank">this tutorial</a> which is a little more guided.

+Both the module and the tutorial miss important elements (and conflict) on ideas.
+Combined together you can build a solid custom authentication for users in Rails.

+**WHEN THERE ARE CONFLICTS BETWEEN THE TWO, YOU MAKE THE DECISION WHICH ROUTE TO TAKE.**

 #### App Set Up

 1. Create a new rails app called `rails_auth`.
-Your app should not have the default rails test framework and have a Postgres database (**Hint:** `-T -d postgresql`).
-Once your app is created, remember to run `rake db:create` to create your database.

 #### Model Set Up